113ll3/Ibmclouddocscli/reference/ibmcloud/cli_load_balancer.md

 # Load Balancer

+The {{site.data.keyword.Bluemix}} Load Balancer service helps improve availability of your business-critical applications by distributing traffic among multiple application server instances, and by forwarding traffic to healthy instances only.

-Use the following commands to manage a load balancer using the {{site.data.keyword.Bluemix_notm}} infrastructure Load Balancer service.
+Use the following commands to manage load balancers in  {{site.data.keyword.Bluemix_notm}} infrastructure Load Balancer service.
 {: shortdesc}

 <table summary="Alphabetically ordered  {{site.data.keyword.Bluemix_notm}} Load Balancer commands that have links that bring you to more info for the command">